Skip to ContentSkip to Navigation

 Dark Sky Park Lauwersmeer

-In 2016, Lauwersmeer National Park was named a Dark Sky Park, which means that it is dark in this place, this darkness will be preserved and that as a visitor, you are welcome to experience the darkness here at night.
-The Forestry Commission and the University of Groningen work closely together to preserve the darkness in the area and use it for both scientific research and public activities.
+In 2016, the Lauwersmeer National Park was named a Dark Sky Park.
+This means that it is dark in this place and that this darkness will be preserved, but also that as a visitor you are welcome to experience the darkness here at night.
+Staatsbosbeheer and the University of Groningen are working closely together to preserve and utilize the darkness in the area for both scientific research and public activities.

 Experience darkness in Dark Sky Park Lauwersmeer: